-Jack (7) easily gets frustrated while doing different levels.
-I think for someone his age, it would be better to do this along with lessons from an actual teacher.
+When Jack (7 at the time) started with Piano Marvel, he would easily get frustrated while doing different levels.
+At the age of 9, he flies through them.
+I think for someone younger, it would be better to do this along with lessons from an actual teacher.

 I would love to see a “Piano Marvel Junior” that is a little easier for younger kids to follow.